 Breaking a 25-hour fast should be done carefully and gradually.
 Here are some steps you can follow:

-Begin by drinking a glass of water.
+Begin by drinking a glass of water or a cup of broth.
 This helps to rehydrate your body and prepare your digestive system for food.

 Start With A Light Snack